 – Seeks to network with a variety of individuals

 Business participants are equipped for board service and success in the arts at four half-day workshops that include tours of Nashville arts institutions.
-All workshops are 1:30 – 4:00 p.m.
-After completing the workshops, participants will be invited to attend a speed-dating style matching event, where they can interact with representatives from local arts organizations.
+After completing the workshops, participants will be invited to attend a “speed dating”-style matching event, where they can interact with representatives from local arts organizations.

-Highlights of past company participants include: Bank of Nashville; Baker Donelson; Bradley; Bridgestone; Earl Swensson Associates; Emma; Faulkner Mackie & Cochran; First Tennessee; JP Morgan Chase; Lattimore Black Morgan & Cain; Nashville Electric Service; Oak Tree Properties; and Patterson.
+Highlights of past company participants include: Bank of Nashville; Baker Donelson; Bradley; Bridgestone; Centric Architecture; Earl Swensson Associates; Emma; Faulkner Mackie & Cochran; First Tennessee; JP Morgan Chase; Lattimore Black Morgan & Cain; Nashville Electric Service; Oak Tree Properties; Patterson; SunTrust; and more.

-Highlights of past arts organization participants include: Alias Chamber Ensemble; Nashville Children’s Theatre; Nashville Opera; Nashville Shakespeare Festival; Nashville Symphony; The Porch Writers’ Collective; Poverty & the Arts; Southern Word; Street Theatre Company; Tennessee Craft; and Your Heart on Art.
+Highlights of past arts organization participants include: Alias Chamber Ensemble; Fort Houston; Nashville Children’s Theatre; Nashville Opera; Nashville Shakespeare Festival; Nashville Symphony; The Porch Writers’ Collective; Poverty & the Arts; Southern Word; Street Theatre Company; Tennessee Craft; Turnip Green Creative Reuse; Your Heart on Art; and more.

-For Business Professionals: Applications for the 2017 class are closed.
-To be considered for the 2018 class, please email a copy of your resume and a cover letter expressing your interest in the Arts Board Matching program to email@example.com.
-Program fee is $750 (most participants’ companies/organizations are willing to pay this fee, but some pay it themselves).
+For Business Professionals: Applications for the 2018 class are now open.
+To nominate yourself or a colleague, please fill out this form.
+The program fee is $750 (most participants’ companies/organizations are willing to pay this fee, but some pay it themselves).

 For Arts Organizations: Interested in being matched with a business participant?
-Fill out our Arts Organization Interest Form.
-An information session will be held in the fall giving you the opportunity to ask questions and get more information.
+The Applications to be matched with a participant can be found here.
+If you have any questions about the program or match event, please reach out to us at firstname.lastname@example.org.
 Keep in mind, not every organization may be able to be paired with a board candidate.